iterative/dvc.org/public/static/docs/command-reference/status.md

 If instead, differences are detected, `dvc status` lists those changes.
 For each DVC-file (stage) with differences, the changes in <abbr>dependencies</abbr>
 and/or <abbr>outputs</abbr> that differ are listed.
-For each item listed, either the file name or the checksum is shown, and additionally a status word is shown describing the changes (described below).
+For each item listed, either the file name or hash is shown, and additionally a status word is shown describing the changes (described below).

-- _changed checksum_ means that the <abbr>DVC-file</abbr> checksum has changed
+- _changed checksum_ means that the <abbr>DVC-file</abbr> hash has changed (e.g.
-  (e.g. someone manually edited the file).
+  someone manually edited the file).

 - _always changed_ means that this is a DVC-file with no dependencies (an _orphan_ stage file) or that it has the `always_changed: true` value set (see